ronaldoussoren/pyobjc/docs/metadata/manual.rst

 * *arguments*: A dictionary containing more information on arguments.
 The keys of this dictionary are integers with the argument offset (for methods index 0 is the first implicit argument, index 2 is the first argument that is visible in a prototype).
-The values are metadata dictionaries for the arguments and are decribed :ref:`later on <manual-metadata-argument-metadata>`.
+The values are metadata dictionaries for the arguments and are described :ref:`later on <manual-metadata-argument-metadata>`.

   In metadata that is returned the *__metadata__()* method of :class:`function` and :class:`selector` objects the